DestyNova/advent_of_code_2023/16/README.md

 The program isn't very efficient, and initially took around 17 seconds to finish.
 Then I tried removing the `Beams.remove_dups` call which I had added to make it go faster.
 Removing this dropped the time to around 3 seconds, proving that sometimes premature optimisation can make your program **slower**.

+## Weird Picat error

+I kept an intermediate version `part2_weird_error.pi` and corresponding .txt file which captured a really confusing error.
+It turned out I'd forgotten to pass in the `H` and `W` values, which were indeed treated as free variables.
+I really wish Picat would at least give line numbers, if not actually show the line in question with some visible markers.

 ## Timings (with hyperfine)

 ### Part 1